CFC-Servers/cfc_err_forwarder/README.md

 <br>

 ## Notice ⚠️
 A full-rewrite of this addon is nearly complete.
-It has fixes, new features, design reworks, and will attempt to use the upcoming [`OnLuaError`](https://wiki.facepunch.com/gmod/GM:OnLuaError) hook.
+It has fixes, new features, design reworks, and reliability improvements.

 Please keep an eye out for the update!

-You can track its progress in our support Discord: https://discord.gg/5JUqZjzmYJ
+You can track its progress _(or ask questions)_ in our support Discord: https://discord.gg/5JUqZjzmYJ

 <br>